A Useful Guide To Pula, Sardinia

 Nora

-Pula is a village of 7,000 inhabitants, so there’s not much to do inside the city except enjoying the nightlife; this will be a list of attractions scattered around the area.
+Pula is a small town of 7,000 inhabitants, so there’s not much to do inside the city except enjoying the nightlife; this will be a list of attractions scattered around the area.

 This is the most important and famous attraction near Pula.
-As I previously said, the city was founded by the Punic people and inhabited until the Middle Ages but lived its golden age during the Roman era.
+The city was founded by the Punic people and inhabited until the Middle Ages but lived its golden age during the Roman era.

-You will still see many details from the houses, thermal complexes, and public buildings; the theatre is still in good shape and used for some summer events and there are many temples still standing after all this time, as well as some amazingly kept underwater mosaics that can be seen through a snorkeling tour.
+You will still see many details from the houses, thermal complexes, and public buildings; the theater is still in good shape and used for some summer events and there are many temples still standing after all this time, as well as some amazingly kept mosaics – some of them underwater and that can be seen through a snorkeling tour.

 There also are some Nuragic remains a little outside the ruins, as proof that the village had already a certain influence during pre-historic times.
-Nora is considered, and indeed is, the best-preserved archeological site of the Punic and Roman eras.
+Nora is considered, and indeed is, the best-preserved archeological site of the Punic and Roman eras in Sardinia.

-Make sure to read my post A Complete Guide To The Ancient City Of Nora.
+Make sure to read my post A Complete Guide To The Ancient City Of Nora as it will give you a bit more guidance when visiting the site.

 Nora